rendall/icebreakers/QUESTIONS.md

   * If you had a time machine, would go back in time or into the future?
   * If you had an entrance song play every time you entered a room, what would it be?
   * If you had to be transformed into one household item, what would it be and why?
-  * If you had to be transformed into one household item, what would it be and why?
   * If you had to choose only one holiday to celebrate each year, which would it be and why?
   * If you had to eat a crayon, what color would you choose?
 Why?
   * If you had to eat one meal every day for the rest of your life what would it be and why?
   * If you had to give up one food forever, what would it be?
-  * If you had to lose all your memories, which one would want to lose last?
+  * If you had to lose all your memories, which one would you want to lose last?
   * If you had to teach a class on one thing, what would you teach?
   * If you mix dirt and water, are you making water dirty or dirt wet?
-  * If you ran the world, what’s one thing you’d change?
+  * If you ran the world, what's one thing you'd change?
   * If you were a fridge, what item would you hate to hold?
 What item would you love to hold?
   * If you were a superhero what would your name be?
   * If you were a superhero what would your superpower be and why?